dr-carmenwhite/dr-carmenwhite.github.io/index.md

 A responsive landing page created for a fictional travel app as part of a web development course.
 This project helped me strengthen my HTML and CSS skills while learning how to structure responsive layouts.
 Hosted on GitHub Pages.

+### <a href="https://www.codecademy.com/resources/docs/html/attributes/lang" target="_blank">Codecademy Docs Contribution — HTML lang Attribute</a>

+Contributed original documentation for the global lang attribute in HTML to the official Codecademy Docs.
+This entry explains how the attribute works, its syntax, and provides an example to improve accessibility and SEO for developers.
+Reviewed and merged as PR #6390.

+**Skills:** Technical Writing, GitHub Workflow, Open Source Collaboration, Markdown

+---

+## About

+I'm Dr. Carmen White — a Speech-Language Pathologist and data science learner with a passion for education, equity, and creative problem-solving.
+I use my background in health and education to build inclusive tools, document knowledge, and explore new technologies.

+When I’m not coding or writing, I’m probably nurturing my plants 🌿, traveling 🌍, or watching Bob’s Burgers 🍔.

+Let’s connect!